mjstraughan/CubingHistory/docs/index.md

 ## Credit

-Thanks to err0r for helping me with numerous things to get the site looking the way it does:
+Thanks to err0r for assisting with numerous things to get the site looking the way it does:
 - Recommended Docusaurus for the site.
 - Helped fix problems during the setup process.
 - Set up AnimCubeJS on the site to allow cube applets to be used.